Shankface/DSA2/README.md

-# DSA2-DijkstrasAlgorithm
+# Data Structures and Algorithms 2
-This code uses a Hash Table and Binary Heap to make a graph that's able to perform Dijkstra's Algorithm
+In this class I created a Hash Table, a Binary Heap, code that performs Dijkstra's Algorithm, and code that demonstartes dynamic programming.